-This versatile hummingbird nectar recipe will have your sweet little friends squeaking their thanks all year long!
+This versatile hummingbird food and nectar recipe will have your sweet little friends squeaking their thanks all year long!

-Don’t feed your hummingbirds that nasty red dyed nectar ever again!
+Don't feed your hummingbirds that nasty red dyed hummingbird food ever again!

-Although there is no evidence to suggest red dye in hummingbird nectar is harmful to the sweet babies, in my opinion, it’s a waste of money when is it’s so easy to make at home.
+Although there is no evidence to suggest red dye or food coloring in hummingbird nectar is harmful to sweet babies, in my opinion, it's a waste of money when it's so easy to make at home.

-Especially when I guarantee you have all the ingredients for this hummingbird nectar recipe in your pantry at this very moment.
+Especially when I guarantee you have all the ingredients for this hummingbird food recipe in your pantry at this very moment.

 How to Make Hummingbird Nectar

-Here is how to make hummingbird nectar in just a few quick steps:
+Here is how to make hummingbird food in just a few quick steps:

 - 3-4 cups of water: I've never used anything other than water straight from the tap, and my hummingbirds come back year after year, but any filtered water, spring water, or unchlorinated water will do just fine!
 As for the amount, the consensus says to use 3 cups of water during the winter months, and 4 cups of water during the spring and summer (and sometimes up to 5 or 6), but the ratio really all depends on your hummingbirds.
 The standard ratio for a hummingbird nectar recipe is 4:1, but 3:1 works great although it may spoil a bit quicker.
 On hot summer days, you can even try a 5:1 or 6:1 ratio.
 Play around with the ratio and see what works best for your babies!

 - DON'T USE RED DYE!
 There is no need to use any red food dyes in your homemade hummingbird nectar!
 The brightly colored glass and flowers on your hummingbird feeder will work to attract the hummingbirds much better than the harmful dye ever will.

 - Bring the sugar and water to a simmer, stir until the sugar is dissolved, remove from the heat, allow to cool to room temperature.